What is the full form of SONAR?

-- Which is involved in listening to the sounds produced by underwater objects
+- It is involved in listening to the sound produced by underwater objects.

 - It only has a receiver.

-- It points out the noise coming from objects underwater.
-It detects just the waves of sound that pass through the receiver and produces no sound waves of its own.
+- It identifies the noise coming from objects underwater.
+It detects the sound coming from the receiver but does not transmit the sound.

 Benefits of SONAR

-- SONAR is indeed the only best tool we have for detecting underwater objects.
-SONAR is beneficial for finding the water depth, for navigating for all reasons.
+- SONAR is indeed the best tool we have for detecting underwater objects.
+SONAR is beneficial for finding the water depth and for navigation.